 Now for the fun bit: choosing your style and colours.
 To maintain a cohesive look, you could stick to one style and colour for the whole space. but you could go the other way and use different colours and styles to create separate 'zones', to make your caravan or boat feel more like a home away from home.

-Whites and pale shades like cream, ivory, vanilla and even pale grey will add light and a sense of space.
+Whites and pale shades like cream, alabaster, vanilla and even pale grey will add light and a sense of space.
 If you prefer a softer, more traditional look, light-coloured woodgrain unit doors (such as Ontario Maple or Beech are ideal.
 Pale woodgrains are something of a crowd-pleaser, meaning that if you do ever sell your boat or caravan, the style won't put off any potential buyers.